OliverJAsh/simple-offline-blog/README.md

 npm run watch
 ```

-When making changes to the shell HTML/JS/CSS, you must bump the version inside
-the ServiceWorker.

 ## Architecture
 * Server renders content, client renders with enhanced content.
 Both renders
   share the same template (aka isomorphism or shared rendering).